-Can My Social Media Be Used As Evidence?
+Can My Social Media Be Used As Evidence in Court in Pennsylvania?

 Yes, in many cases, your social media posts can be used as evidence against you in a criminal case.
 However, there are ways to protect yourself.
 Limiting what you post could prevent the prosecutor from finding incriminating content.

 Always remember that the prosecutor must prove every element of your crime beyond a reasonable doubt.
 They will try to use social media posts to prove those elements.